Ethan Blackadder: All Blacks

 After an outstanding 2021 Super Rugby season Blackadder was named in the All Blacks squad to play Tonga and Fiji in the July Steinlager Series.
 He made his debut against Tonga at Mount Smart Stadium, coming off the bench in a 102–0 win for the All Blacks – becoming All Black number 1195.
 He was named in the travelling squad for the 2021 Rugby Championship and the end of year tour of Europe.
+Blackadder was not selected in the All Blacks World Cup squad for the 2023 competition, however was called in as injury cover.